Whoaa512/starred/README.md

 - [SamVerschueren/got4aws](https://github.com/SamVerschueren/got4aws) - Convenience wrapper for Got to interact with AWS v4 signed APIs
 - [apify/got-scraping](https://github.com/apify/got-scraping) - HTTP client made for scraping based on got.
 - [tsconfig/bases](https://github.com/tsconfig/bases) - Hosts TSConfigs to extend in a TypeScript app, tuned to a particular runtime environment
-- [ngneat/falso](https://github.com/ngneat/falso) - All the Fake Data for All Your Real Needs 🙂
 - [denosaurs/denon](https://github.com/denosaurs/denon) - 👀 Monitor any changes in your Deno application and automatically restart.
 - [dsmiller95/custom-emoji-server](https://github.com/dsmiller95/custom-emoji-server) - a server to store and manage a set of custom emoji
 - [vitest-dev/vitest](https://github.com/vitest-dev/vitest) - Next generation testing framework powered by Vite.